GreenJuzzy/Twitch-Api/README.md

 # Object Oriented - Twitch API Wrapper

 ### This repository is an object oriented wrapper for the Twitch API.
+The documentation and usage will get updated soon.
 <br>

 Clone the repository using